AbsolutePlugins/absolute-thumbnail-column/readme.txt

 = Does this support all post types? =

-Yes and No. This support all of the post type that supports post thumbnail feature.
+Yes and No. This support all the post type that supports post thumbnail feature.

 = Does it work with any WordPress theme? =

-This plugin does it's things only in admin dashboard, and has nothing to do with themes.
+This plugin does its things only in admin dashboard, and has nothing to do with themes.

 = And WooCommerce? =